rabbitmq/rabbitmq-website/blog/2020-06-21-cluster-sizing-case-study-quorum-queues-part-1/index.md

 ---
 title: "Cluster Sizing Case Study – Quorum Queues Part 1"
-tags: ["Performance", ]
+tags: ["Performance", "Capacity Planning", ]
 authors: [jvanlightly]
 ---

-In a [first post](/posts/2020/06/cluster-sizing-and-other-considerations) in this sizing series we covered the workload, the tests, and the cluster and storage volume configurations on AWS ec2.
+In a [first post](/blog/2020/06/18/cluster-sizing-and-other-considerations) in this sizing series we covered the workload, the tests, and the cluster and storage volume configurations on AWS ec2.
 In this post we’ll run a sizing analysis with quorum queues.
-We also ran a [sizing analysis on mirrored queues](/posts/2020/06/cluster-sizing-case-study-mirrored-queues-part-1).
+We also ran a [sizing analysis on mirrored queues](/blog/2020/06/19/cluster-sizing-case-study-mirrored-queues-part-1).

 In this post we'll run the increasing intensity tests that will measure our candidate cluster sizes at varying publish rates, under ideal conditions.
 In the next post we'll run resiliency tests that measure whether our clusters can handle our target peak load under adverse conditions.